NikolaiRadke/Nokolino_pcb/README.md

 |       Source documents for Scribus with all illustrations and fonts.
 |
 ├── mp3/
-|   Voiceset for NOKOlino in German.
+|   Voice sets for the 4MB-JQ6500 in German.
 English needed?
 Contribute!
-|   ├── mp3_8MBit/
-|   |   Low qualitiy files for the 1MB-JQ6500.
-|   ├── mp3_16MBit/
+|   ├── male/
-|   |   High quality files for the 2MB-JQ6500.
+|   |   Male voice set, spoken by Carsten Caniglia.
-|   └── mp3_32MBit/
+|   └── female/
-|       Enhanched voice set for the 4MB-JQ6500.
+|   |   Female voice set, spoken by Norma Anthes
 |
 ├── schematics/
 |   The schematics for the NOKOlino parts, the NOKO sewing pattern and shopping list.
-|   └── geda/
+|   └── gerber/
-|       Source documents for gEDA.
+|       The gerber files for the PCB to build by your own.
 |
 └── src/
     ATtiny sketch